leloberg/seerr-to-m3ue-sync/README.md

 - Pulls request pages from Seerr for movie, tv, or both media types.
 - Routes movie requests to Channel matching in the configured movie playlist.
 - Routes tv requests to Series matching in the configured series playlist.
-- For matched series with requested seasons, enables episodes in requested seasons and can disable non-requested seasons.
+- For matched series with requested seasons, enables episodes in requested seasons.
 - Can probe matched movie variants and keep the best quality per title (with optional 4K inclusion).

 ## Requirements